 82 games of that and he’d be ground to a pulp.
 Draymond Green is a great player, yes.
 But he’s not a starting power forward.

 Green: Just like him to have his best performance of the season, in the biggest game of the season.
 I can still hear Bob Fitzgerald whining dolefully in my ear: “I just don’t think threes are Draymond’s game….”

 He’s going to be in the league a long time.
 The next Shane Battier.

 Iggy: Got out-played by JJ Redick and Jamal Crawford in the biggest game of the season.

 Which is kind of the playoff rap against him, isn’t it?

 Jermaine O’Neal: His attempted incarnation of Willis Reed fell flat.
 His appearance was disastrous for the Warriors: -6 in 3 minutes.
 Would have been -8 if pulled after 2.

 Did he really need to play in this game?
+Yes.
 Mark Jackson was paying tribute to his ancient warrior.
-Wouldn’t have it any other way.
+I wouldn’t have it any other way.